luanps/udacity_PytorchNanodegree/README.md

 * Lesson 7 - Recurrent Neural Networks
 	- Time-series prediction using RNN
 	- Character-wise text generator using RNN
+* Lesson 8 - Sentiment Prediction with RNNs
+	- Sentiment analysis with an RNN
 In this course there are no lessons on the modules 1 and 3.